LucioFranco/CompGeo/hw1/sam-1.md

 A triangle or polygon of size $n = 3$ has a unique triangulation.
 Adding a vertex to this polygon will create a quadrilateral.
 This vertex can be placed anywhere inside the triangle and produce a unique triangulation, but this is not the case for polygons of size $n > 3$ with unique triangulation.

 If we look outside the triangle we find areas that guarantee a quadrilateral with unique triangulation.
-A vertex placed inside these regions will not prodvuce a diagonal in the new quadrilateral.
+A vertex placed inside these regions will not produce a diagonal in the new quadrilateral.

 ![Regions marked with green angles are valid.](img/img1.png){ height=100 }